-\System battery is dead - Replace and run SETUP

-The BIOS CMOS RAM memory hold up battery is dead.
+System battery is dead - Replace and run SETUP The BIOS CMOS RAM memory hold up battery is dead.
 This is part of your BIOS and is a board mounted battery which requires a support representative to change.
-You can continue operating but you will have to use setup utility default values or reconfigure your setup utility every time you turn off your notebook.
-This battery has an expected life of 2 to 3 years.
+You can continue operating but you will have to use setup utility default values or reconfigure your setup utility every time you turn off your Tablet PC.